Weetynn/housing-dm-ii/README.md

     ▪️ Previous studies are referenced to highlight how housing attributes affect property prices.

     ▪️ The findings from the literature are used as benchmarks for validating the hypothesis testing results in this report.

+---

+### 2.0 Data Preprocessing

+#### 📌 Attribute Data Type Corrections & Renaming of Attributes

+Four attributes were corrected for their data types:

+    ▪️ "bathrooms" was initially categorized as a character data type and was converted to numeric.

+    ▪️ "bedrooms" was also incorrectly categorized as character and changed to numeric.

+    ▪️ "yr_renovated" was originally a numeric type but was transformed into a binary indicator (0 for no renovation, 1 for renovated) and renamed to "renovation" for better clarity.

+    ▪️ "date" was originally recorded in a string format and was processed to extract the year, creating a new numeric attribute, "year_of_sale."

+#### 📌 Handling Missing Values

+Missing values were handled through imputation:

+    ▪️ Categorical variables: "waterfront", "bedrooms", "bathrooms", "floors", "view", "grade", "condition", "yr_built", "renovation", and "year_of_sale".

+    ▪️ Continuous variables: "price," "sqft_living," "sqft_lot," "sqft_above," "sqft_basement," "lat," "long," "sqft_living15," and "sqft_lot15," were imputed using their median given the skewness of their distributions.

+Categorical attributes like "bathrooms" and "bedrooms" had missing values filled using the mode (e.g., most houses had 2 bathrooms and 3 bedrooms).
+Continuous variables like "sqft_living" and "sqft_lot" were imputed based on their distribution, using the median or mean depending on skewness.